ministryofjustice/security-guidance/docs/leak-handling-process.md

 -   **IA Lead, Case Manager or Requestor**

     Addresses all investigation requirements.
 Provides governance sign-off.
-Communicates with the Operational Security team on case status, including case closure notification or retention date.
+Communicates with the Investigations SOC Team on case status, including case closure notification or retention date.

-<a name="operational-security-front-door-team"></a>

--   **Operational Security 'Front Door' team**

-    Triages and formally logs incidents using ServiceNow.
-Works closely with all other security teams to resolve or escalate as required.
-The Front Door team ensures that the Chief Security Officer is notified and informed of all suspected leak incidents.

-<a name="operational-security-team"></a>
+<a name="investigations-soc-team"></a>

--   **Operational Security team**
+-   **Investigations SOC Team**

     Has ownership of all data acquisition, preservation, analysis and reporting.
 This includes verification of sign-off.
 Provides regular feedback case review as needed.
 Tracks incidents using Service-Now and team internal tracker tools.

+<a name="shared-security-team"></a>

+-   **Shared Security Team**

+    Triages and formally logs incidents using ServiceNow.
+Works closely with all other security teams to resolve or escalate as required.
+The [Shared Security Team](mailto:security@justice.gov.uk) ensures that the Chief Security Officer is notified and informed of all suspected leak incidents.

 ## Process steps